 Students are eligible to receive academic credit for internship experiences in their junior and senior years.
-Students may obtain their own internships and/or seek guidance from the Director of Career Development for internship opportunities.
+Students may obtain their own internships and/or, in the case of The King's College NYC students, seek guidance from the Director of Career Development for internship opportunities.
 Students must have a junior or senior class standing at the College and must have a cumulative GPA of at least 2.7.
 If the cumulative GPA is lower than 2.7, students are eligible for internship credit only if they received a preceding term GPA of at least 3.3.
 Transfer students must complete one semester at The King's College and meet the requirements listed above to be eligible for internship credit.
 In exceptional cases, sophomores with a GPA of 3.3 or above may be eligible for internship credit with approval of the Office of Academic Affairs.